albertattard/presentation-layered-jar/README.md

 ![Java Version](https://www.jrebel.com/sites/rebel/files/image/2020-01/5.%20what%20java%20programming%20language%20are%20you%20using%20in%20main%20application.png)

-This demo can work with newer version of Java too.
+This demo can work with newer versions of Java too.

 ## Examples